-Risk and reward.
-They're two sides of the same coin in almost every situation, and that's the way it's supposed to work for stock investors, too.
-There's a clear correlation between the two: When you assume the risk of investing in a stock, you should be able to expect a reward that is commensurate with the risk.
+Risk and reward: They're two sides of the same coin in almost every situation and that's the way it's supposed to work for stock investors, too.
+When you assume the risk of investing in a stock, you should be able to expect a reward that's commensurate with the risk.
 The greater the risk, the more you should earn.

 The problem with the relationship between risk and reward is that the reward is always a potential reward.
-The rewards for investing don't take place in the here and now, and it's not carved in granite.
-If it were certain, there would be no risk.
-That element would be taken out of the equation.
+The rewards for investing don't take place in the here and now and they're never completely guaranteed.

-So where does this leave investors?
-They need a way to figure out what their reward, or earnings, on an investment should be so they can invest accordingly.
-Fortunately, there is a quick and easy way you can get a reading on an investment's potential reward to see if it's in line with the risk you're taking.
+Investors have to figure out what their reward, or earnings, on an investment should be so they can invest accordingly but there's a quick and easy way to get a reading on an investment's potential reward to assess the risk you're taking.

-If you can earn a risk-free return of 2 percent from treasury bonds, that becomes your baseline.
-That means any investment with risk must return more than 5 percent in interest, capital appreciation, or both, in order to be worthwhile.
+If you can earn a risk-free return of 2 percent from Treasury bonds, that becomes your baseline.
+This means that any investment with risk must return more than 5 percent in interest, capital appreciation, or both, in order to be worthwhile.
 The amount the investment returns over 2 percent is known as the risk premium.

-Here's an example.
-If you're looking at a stock with an expected return of 11 percent, the risk premium is 9 percent: 11 percent less 2 percent equals a 9 percent risk premium.
+The risk premium is 9 percent if you're looking at a stock with an expected return of 11 percent.
+The 11-percent total return less a 2-percent risk-free return results in a 9-percent risk premium.

 Is It Enough?

-This simple test is certainly not the only analysis you should do, and there could be other factors involved in the investment's performance.
-The lesson here is that you should always ask yourself if the risk premium for a particular investment makes it worth wagering your money on a particular stock, or any investment for that matter.
+This simple test is not the only analysis you could or should do and there might be other factors involved in the investment's performance.
+The lesson here is that you should always ask yourself if the risk premium for a particular investment makes it worth wagering your money on that particular stock—or any investment for that matter.